This post was updated on October 18th, 2022.

 Here’s a quick conversational user interface definition:

-With live chat and chatbots, you can answer people’s questions immediately.
-You can address concerns.
-And because the people who ask questions over live chat are likely to be more engaged, you can convert more customers.
+And because people who ask questions over live chat are likely to be more engaged, you can

-The last time I used live chat is instructive.
+The last time I used live chat was instructive.
 I was interested in getting a copywriting course from the fantastic copywriter Joanna Wiebe.
-Just one problem—the course deadline was fast approaching, and I needed to set up a virtual credit card with the right amount of $$$ to pay.
+Just 1 problem—the course deadline was fast approaching, and I needed to set up a virtual credit card with the right amount of $$$ to pay.
 I wasn’t sure if there was sales tax.

-If there was tax, my card wouldn’t have enough money to pay with.
+If there was tax, my card wouldn’t have enough money to pay.
 So I really needed to know.